An Automatic Finite-Sample Robustness Metric: When Can Dropping a Little Data Make a Big Difference?: The dependence in thetafun_accuracy is tight

-To address this computational issue, we propose to use a (fast) approximation instead.
+To address this computational issue, we propose to instead use a (fast) approximation to the Maximum Influence Perturbation, Most Influential Set, and Perturbation-Inducing Proportion.
 We will see, for the cost of one additional data analysis, our approximation can provide a lower bound on the exact Maximum Influence Perturbation.
 More generally we provide theory and experiments to support the quality of our approximation.
-We provide open-source code and show that our approximation is fully automatable in practice (\secref{implementation}).
+We provide open-source code\footnote{\url{https://github.com/rgiordano/zaminfluence}} and show that our approximation is fully automatable in practice (\secref{AMIP}).

+We articulate our approximation in \secref{taylor_series,AMIP} below.
+First, in \secref{taylor_series} to follow we derive a Taylor series approximation to the act of leaving out datapoints.
+Though this approximation is based on a well-known first-order Taylor series approximation to the act of leaving out datapoints, known as the {\em empirical influence function} \citep{hampel1974influence,hampel1986robustbook}, we will assume no familiarity with this work, deferring discussion of related literature to \secref{influence_function,related_work}.
+We then define our approximation to data dropping in \secref{AMIP}, using the observation that the finding the Maximum Influence Perturbation and its related quantities is trivial for the Taylor series approximation.
+We then conclude this section with some simple, concrete examples of our approximation in \secref{function_examples,linear_regression}.

+We begin by a deriving a Taylor series approximation to the act of dropping data.
+Though this approximation is well-known as the empirical influence function (see \secref{influence_function} below for more details), we will derive the approximation assuming no prior knowledge other than ordinary multivariate calculus.

-Our approximation is akin to a Taylor expansion, so it will require certain aspects of our estimator to be differentiable.
-We summarize our assumptions here, and we note that many common analyses satisfy these assumptions --- including, but not limited to, OLS, IV, GMM, MLE, and variational Bayes. \begin{assu} $\thetahat$ is a \emph{Z-estimator}; that is, $\thetahat$ is the solution to the following estimating equation,\footnote{Sometimes \eqref{estimating_equation_no_weights} is associated with ``M-estimators'' that optimize a smooth objective function, since those M-estimators typically take the form of a Z-estimator.
-However, some Z-estimators, such as instrumental variables regression, do not optimize any particular empirical objective function, so the notion of Z-estimator is in fact more general.} where $G(\cdot, \d_{n}): \mathbb{R}^{\P} \rightarrow \mathbb{R}^{\P}$ is a twice continuously differentiable function and $\zP$ is the column vector of $P$ zeros.
+To form a Taylor series, we will naturally require certain aspects of our estimator to be differentiable.
+We now summarize common assumptions under which the Taylor expansion exists, and note that many common analyses satisfy these assumptions---including, but not limited to, typical settings for OLS, IV, GMM, MLE, and variational Bayes.
+Below, in \secref{accuracy}, we will state stricter sufficient conditions that guarantee not only the existence but also the finite-sample accuracy of our approximation. \begin{assu} $\thetahat$ is a \emph{Z-estimator}; that is, $\thetahat$ is the solution to the following estimating equation,\footnote{Sometimes \eqref{estimating_equation_no_weights} is associated with ``M-estimators'' that optimize a smooth objective function, since such M-estimators typically take the form of a Z-estimator which set the gradeint of the objective function to zero.
+However, some Z-estimators, such as exactly identified IV regression or GMM, do not optimize any particular empirical objective function, so the notion of Z-estimator is in fact more general than that of an M-estimator.} where $G(\cdot, \d_{n}): \mathbb{R}^{\P} \rightarrow \mathbb{R}^{\P}$ is a twice continuously differentiable function and $\zP$ is the column vector of $P$ zeros.